 An agent only cleans up externally exported session data if the agent is configured to export data to a database.
 If you are using an Export Script or if you are exporting to a file format, then you are responsible for any cleanup of exported session data.

 You may not always want to remove externally exported session data automatically when an agent session ends.
 To prevent session data from being removed, set the agent option Cleanup External Session Data to false.
 This option can be found in the Sessions section on the advanced options tab.

-If you are not using the API to retrieve extracted data, but only working with externally exported session data, then you can use the option Remove Internal Session Data Immediately to remove internal session data immediately after it has been externally exported.
+If you are not using the API to retrieve extracted data, but are only working with externally exported session data, then you can set the option Remove Session to Immediately to remove internal session data immediately after it has been externally exported.
 This will reduce the size and increase performance of the internal database.
 Session status information is not removed and will still be available until the session timeout has passed.